Vyral/base-template/_posts/2018-07-20-common-buying-and-selling-mistakes-to-avoid.md

 {% include youtube.html %}

-Homebuyers and home sellers continue to make the same silly mistakes.
-Here’s a quick rundown of what they are and how you can avoid them.
+<p style="text-align: center;"><em>Homebuyers and home sellers continue to make the same silly mistakes.
+Here’s a quick rundown of what they are and how you can avoid them.</em></p>

 Today I want to talk about some common mistakes that I see homebuyers and sellers continue to make.&nbsp;